 Domestic violence can be physical, verbal, sexual or emotional, and often involves intimidation or economic deprivation.
 It occurs in all cultures and touches people of all races, ethnicities and religions.
 In the United States, 20 people per minute are physically abused by an intimate partner, totaling more than 10 million victims each year.
 One in three women and one in four men report they have been victims of some form of physical violence by an intimate partner within their lifetime.
 More than 20,000 phone calls per day are placed to domestic violence hotlines nationwide.

-On Saturday, September 10, 2016 from 5:00 – 8:00 pm at the Barnsdall Theater in Los Angeles, CWLC and the Los Angeles Coalition for Reproductive Justice (LACRJ) hosted a free, multi-cultural, multi-generational storytelling evening highlighting the stories of women and girls.
-As we approached the 40th anniversary of the Hyde Amendment …
+CWLC and the Los Angeles Coalition for Reproductive Justice hosted a free, multi-cultural, multi-generational storytelling evening highlighting the stories of women and girls.
+As we approached the 40th anniversary of the Hyde Amendment, we explored what abortion and reproductive health care access has meant for different women over time and what it means to this day.

 IN THIS ISSUE… 2016 Annual Pursuit of Justice Awards- Tuesday May 17, 2016, “Aging, Women and Poverty in California” Forum- Friday June 3, 2016, CWLC Distinguished Guest Speaker – David Codell’s insight about the United States Supreme Court, CWLC Advocacy – The 2016 Legislative Session, Lisa Gilford joins CWLC Board, Grace Clark and Madeleine Sharp join CWLC staff